 Make a Thanksgiving Table Runner

-This Thanksgiving table runner is a special holiday craft that your first grader can help make!
-Just because your little one is too young baste an entree, doesn't mean that he can't help make the Thanksgiving meal special for everyone.
-This laminated Thanksgiving table runner makes a beautiful centerpiece from a few ordinary materials.
-This Thanksgiving table runner craft is not just fun and festive, it also helps your child build muscles for hand strength, fine motor skills, and handwriting.
+Just because your little one is too young baste an entree doesn't mean that he can't help make the Thanksgiving meal special for everyone.
+Using just a few ordinary materials you can create a beautiful addition to the Thankgiving table.
+This table runner craft isn't just fun and festive, it also helps your child build muscles for hand strength, fine motor skills, and handwriting.

 What You Need:

-- 2 11x17 sheets of construction paper in a strong fall color, such as gold, red, or russet orange.
+- Two 11" x 17" sheets of construction paper in a strong fall color, such as gold, red, or russet orange.

 - 8–12 round coffee filters

-- 3 “bingo” bottles (small plastic squeeze bottles with a fabric plug) or “dot to dot” stamp pens in fall colors.
+- 3 bingo daubers (small plastic squeeze bottles with a fabric plug) or “dot-to-dot” stamp pens in fall colors

-- 1 bottle of gold or silver metallic-colored liquid watercolor (available at art stores)
+- Bottle of gold or silver metallic-colored liquid watercolor (available at art stores)